dotnet/csharplang/proposals/safe-fixed-sized-buffers.md

 The elements of a fixed-size buffer shall be laid out sequentially in memory as though they are elements of an array.

 A *field_declaration* with a *fixed_size_buffer_declarator* cannot have the `volatile` modifier, and it cannot be marked with a `System.ThreadStaticAttribute`.
+A *field_declaration* with a *fixed_size_buffer_declarator* in an interface must have `static` modifier.

-Depending on the situation (details are specified below), an access to a fixes-size buffer member is classified as a value (never a variable) of either
+Depending on the situation (details are specified below), an access to a fixed-size buffer member is classified as a value (never a variable) of either
 `System.ReadOnlySpan<S>` or `System.Span<S>`, where S is the element type of the fixed-size buffer.
-Both types provide indexers returning refernce to a specific element with appropriate "readonly-ness".
-Which prevents direct assignment to the elements when language rules don't permit that.
+Both types provide indexers returning reference to a specific element with appropriate "readonly-ness", which prevents direct assignment to the elements when language rules don't permit that.

 The resulting span instance will have a length equal to the size declared on the fixed-size buffer.
 Indexing into the span with a constant expression outside of the declared fixed-size buffer bounds is a compile time error.